 There are two main types of wool carpet: 100% wool carpet and 80/20 wool mix carpet.
 Both types can be produced in broadloom (a traditional wall-to-wall carpet) or as carpet tiles.

 Also known as natural wool carpet, 100% wool carpet is most commonly woven using pure sheep’s wool.
 However, 100% wool carpets can also be produced with the fur of other animals, including alpacas, llamas, goats and camels.

 Sheep breeds in the UK and New Zealand produce the best wool for natural wool carpets, which is why many carpets contain both British and New Zealand wool.

 80/20 wool carpet

-Although wool carpet is strong enough on its own, it is sometimes combined with other man-made fibres, such as nylon, to create a hybrid product.
+Although wool carpet is strong enough on its own, it’s sometimes combined with other man-made fibres, such as nylon, to create a hybrid product.
 This is widely known as 80/20 wool carpet, but may also be referred to as wool mix or wool blend carpet.

 There are various reasons a manufacturer may choose to blend wool with synthetic materials, from improving fibre flexibility, durability and stain resistance to facilitating dyeing or printing.

-Wool has been used to make carpet for centuries, and for good reason.
+Wool has been one of the leading materials for making carpet for centuries, and for good reason.
 Here are some of the main benefits of wool carpets.

 Wool has a natural elasticity and robustness that makes it incredibly durable.
 While synthetic fibres are eventually matted down by heavy furniture and foot traffic, wool carpets can retain their original thickness and springiness for many years.
 They’re also a lot less susceptible to tracking marks and shading.